ZeCroque/RoleplayersAlternateStart/readme.md

 ## 8. MY OTHER MODS

-- [Astra Economy - Legendary Trading and Rerolling](https://www.nexusmods.com/starfield/mods/11256) : Simple mod to exchange legendary equipments for Astras or reroll your existing legendary gear by talking with Stache from the Trackers Alliance's HQ
+- [Astra Economy - Legendary Trading and Rerolling](https://www.nexusmods.com/starfield/mods/11256) : Turns Stache at the Trackers Alliance HQ into a proper vendor, allowing you to sell legendary equipment and buy X-Tech using Astras as the currency.

 ## 9. RECOMMENDED MODS